Caio99-git/IBM-Machine-Learning-with-Python/README.md

-🌧️ Rainfall Prediction Classifier
+# 🌧️ Rainfall Prediction Classifier

-Welcome to the Rainfall Prediction Classifier, a machine learning project built as part of a data science course.
+Welcome to the **Rainfall Prediction Classifier**, a machine learning project built as part of a data science course.
 In this project, I apply the full data science pipeline to build a classifier that predicts whether it will rain tomorrow based on historical weather data.

+---

-🚀 Project Overview
+## 🚀 Project Overview

-As a data scientist at WeatherTech Inc., the goal is to leverage machine learning to help improve weather forecasting accuracy by predicting rainfall using historical meteorological data.
+As a data scientist at **WeatherTech Inc.**, the goal is to leverage machine learning to help improve weather forecasting accuracy by predicting rainfall using historical meteorological data.
 The dataset includes features such as:

-Temperature
+- Temperature

-Humidity
+- Humidity

-Wind speed
+- Wind speed

-Rainfall measurements
+- Rainfall measurements

-And more
+- And more

+---

-🔍 Key Tasks
+## 🔍 Key Tasks

-Data Exploration & Cleaning
+### 📊 Data Exploration & Cleaning
+- Performed exploratory data analysis (EDA)
+- Handled missing values
-Performed exploratory data analysis, handled missing values, and engineered relevant features to improve model performance.
+- Engineered relevant features to improve model performance

-Model Building
+### 🏗️ Model Building
-Created a machine learning pipeline that includes model selection, training, and hyperparameter tuning.
+- Created a machine learning pipeline
+- Model selection and training
+- Applied hyperparameter tuning to optimize performance

-Evaluation
+### ✅ Evaluation
-Assessed the model's performance using appropriate classification metrics and visualizations to interpret the results.
+- Assessed model performance using classification metrics
+- Visualized results to interpret the model's predictions

+---

-🧠 Techniques Used
+## 🧠 Techniques Used
-Pandas, NumPy, Matplotlib, Seaborn

-Scikit-learn for building and optimizing the classifier
+- **Libraries:** `Pandas`, `NumPy`, `Matplotlib`, `Seaborn`
+- **ML Framework:** `Scikit-learn`

-Pipeline design for clean and reproducible ML workflow
+- **Workflow:** Pipeline design for a clean and reproducible machine learning process

-Classification metrics like Accuracy, Precision, Recall, F1-score
+- **Metrics:** Accuracy, Precision, Recall, F1-score

+---

-📊 Outcome
+## 📊 Outcome

-The final model is capable of predicting whether or not it will rain tomorrow, providing insights that can be useful for agriculture, travel, and daily planning.
+The final model is capable of predicting whether or not it will rain tomorrow, providing insights that can be useful for:

+- 🌾 Agriculture
+- ✈️ Travel
+- 🗓️ Daily planning